 Cities face a perfect storm of challenges to their prosperity and sustainability for the future, including; inequality, crime and safety, housing shortages, infrastructure congestion, carbon dependency, environmental degradation, low skills, prolonged financial austerity, voter disconnection, poor working between tiers of government, rigid funding cycles, organisational silos and low levels of information.
 Repeated mistakes, cost over-runs and poor outcomes are all degrading public confidence that future challenges can be tackled.

 Radical new ways of identifying problems, making decisions and bringing people together are needed – all in ways that an ensure prosperity, sustainability and social cohesion.
 This is where CSC comes in.
 It will showcase inspiring examples from across the world and bring together the public, researchers and innovators in identifying, co-learning and prototyping city solutions.

-CSC intends to be a genuine partnership space bringing together different sectors.
+Sustain intends to be a genuine partnership space bringing together different sectors.
 It will focus on key areas of city life that need to be, and are being, transformed: transport, energy, food and nature, housing and work.

 It will do this by:

 - Providing real world opportunities for research and learning from an early stage in

 - Co-create and share knowledge and understanding between different groups – communities, enterprises, policy makers, researchers, learners